syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/template.md

 ## Item template

-The content of each list item within the Mention can be customized with the help of [ItemTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ItemTemplate) property.
+The content of each list item in Mention can be customized using [ItemTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ItemTemplate) property.

 In the following sample, each list item is split into two columns to display relevant data.